staslev/LeetCode-refactored/README.md

-A solution can be easily picked up from LeetCode's discussion section:
+A solution can be easily found on LeetCode's discussion section:
 ```java
 public void moveZeroes(int[] nums) {
   int i = 0;